-STURGIS COMPOST SITE COOPERATIVE AGREEMENT

-Currently the City of Sturgis owns and operates a compost site in Fawn River Township.
+STURGIS COMPOST SITE COOPERATIVE AGREEMENT Currently the City of Sturgis owns and operates a compost site in Fawn River Township.
 City residents access the compost site free of charge, as do residents of Sturgis Township through a 425 agreement.
 Residents of other area townships (Burr Oak, Fawn River, and Sherman) pay a fee for use of the site.
 To better provide access to township residents, the City and non-covered townships are exploring a collaboration where township governments would purchase compost site passes for residents and hand them out for free at their respective offices.
 Passes that do not get used would be "bought back" by the City at the end of the year.
 This effort was proposed as part of the Sturgis Area Cooperative meetings.

-Partners: Burr Oak Township, Fawn River Township, Sherman Township township citizens, but paid by the townships).
+Partners: Burr Oak Township, Fawn River Township, Sherman Township Benefits: Potential increased revenue from compost passes for the City (now free to the township citizens, but paid by the townships).
 Townships benefit from providing the service at a per-person cost.